jiadong324/1KG_LongRead_SV/README.md

 | SVision     | HiFi, ONT  | v1.4    |
 | SVision-pro | HiFi, ONT  | v2.3    |

-### Cross-caller SV integration
+### Per genome SV

 For each genome, we prioritize the PAV calling results and identify SVs supported by at least one another caller with [Truvari (v5.2.0)](https://github.com/acenglish/truvari).
 The pipeline is ```rules/intra_sample_collapse.smk```.
 The output of this pipeline is a multi-caller integrated VCF used the PAV reported breakpoint, sv length, phased genotype etc.
+We then run [BoostSV](https://github.com/jiadong324/BoostSV) on the multi-caller integrated VCF for each genome.

-We used the same annotation as [Logsdon et al. Nature 2025](https://www.nature.com/articles/s41586-025-09140-6) to exclude SVs inside complex regions, gaps, etc.
+We also used the same annotation as [Logsdon et al. Nature 2025](https://www.nature.com/articles/s41586-025-09140-6) to exclude SVs inside complex regions, gaps, etc.
 Briefly, these regions include UCSC gaps and centromere on GRCh38.
 For T2T-CHM13, complex regions include centromere, acrocentric p-arms, satellite regions except for monomeric satellite.